︎︎︎︎︎︎

 - Grants for Participating in Int’l Film Festivals, Korean Film Council

-- Selected for the Ind Film Archive Collection Project, Korean Film Archive
+- Ind Film Archive Collection Project, Korean Film Archive

 2020